ElieBadari/ElieBadari/README.md

 ## I'm an Undergraduate Computer Scientist at Lebanese American University!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other likemended blockchain visionaries
+- 👯 I’m looking to collaborate with other like-minded blockchain visionaries
 - 🥅 2022 Goals: Learn more about web3 and blockchain development
-- ⚡ Fun fact: I enjoy Techno beats, Drawing, and playing games with Friends
+- ⚡ Fun fact: I enjoy Techno beats, Dancing, and playing games with Friends

 ### Languages and Tools: